Skip to content

 Early last year, Chanel opened the doors to its multidisciplinary cultural center, le19M, in the 19th arrondissement of Paris.
 Designed by the internationally renowned French architect Rudy Ricciotti, the 83,662-square-foot space was made for artists and artisans for the creation, transmission, and exhibition of craft.
-It was established to showcase the masterful invention of 600 artisans who work for Chanel Métiers d'Art daily, and as a space to explore the intersection artistic fields such as painting, photography, sculpture, installation, performance, and more.
+It was established to showcase the masterful invention of 600 artisans who work for Chanel Métiers d’Art daily, and as a space to explore the intersection of artistic fields like painting, photography, sculpture, installation, performance, and more.

 Since le19M’s opening, experts and emerging talents in various areas of art and artisanry have joined together to meet, collaborate, and learn from one another, as well as engage in a full lineup of public programming, including talks, workshops, and exhibitions at its onsite gallery la Galerie du 19M.